-The CPS program investigates allegations of child abuse and neglect by parents or other family or household members.
+DFPS Investigations is the division of the Department of Family and Protective Services that investigates allegations of child abuse and neglect by parents or other family or household members.

-When investigating a report, a caseworker:
+When investigating a report, the investigator:

 - Interviews the child that may have been abused or neglected.
 The interview with the child must be audio taped or videotaped.
 The interview may be held at any reasonable time and place, including at school.

 - Makes a reasonable effort to tell you about any interviews that have taken place and the nature of the allegations within 24 hours after an interview.

 - Discusses the report with you to get an explanation of any injuries, safety concerns, or risk of abuse or neglect to the child.

 - Gets criminal history information about people alleged to have abused or neglected your child, as well as other caregivers and household members.

 - Visually examine children in the home for signs of physical abuse or neglect.